Kourtney Kardashian’s Slow-Motion Bikini Video Has Instagram Shook

 Earlier today, Kourtney featured in the same eye-catching two-piece, although the video delivery marked a first with regards to this ensemble.
 The 40-year-old was knocking the cameras dead with her slow-motion hair whip and outdoor posing, with the post itself quickly racking up views: over 5,000 were clocked within just 19 minutes of the post going live.

 It looks like Poosh is making its mark.
 The April-launched brand initially started out with informative blog posts centering around all aspects of female living.
 Topics covered included home interiors, nutrition, fitness, and relationships, although the scope of subjects now seems endless, with summer beauty tips and travel ideas also offered.
-Most recently, Poosh has raised a few eyebrows with vaginal wash recommendations, as The Daily Mail recently documented.
+Most recently, Poosh has raised a few eyebrows with vaginal wash recommendations, as Daily Mail recently documented.
 With some fans not too keen on the terminology used to describe female private parts – and others questioning the concept of vaginal washing – this was one blog post that definitely got the world talking.

 View this post on Instagram